 - A nomination letter that includes a brief description of the candidate's background, accomplishments, and why the candidate is deserving of the award (1-2 pages should be sufficient).

 - The candidate's resumé or CV (if available; this is optional).

 Nominations will be reviewed by our department’s Distinguished Alumni Awards Committee, who will forward recommendations to the Department Chair.
 Award winners will be announced early in 2021.
 Award winners will be invited to a ceremony to receive the award in the spring of 2021 and will have the opportunity to meet with department faculty and students.
 (Details of this event will be forthcoming; given the COVID pandemic, it is likely to be a virtual event.)
-In addition, the awards will be publicized throughout the University and its various social media channels and will be commemorated within the department.
+In addition, the awards will be publicized throughout the University and will be commemorated within the department.

 Selection Criteria for the Awards

-- The awards will recognize distinguished achievement, in the many and varied forms that achievement may take, among our alumni.
+- The awards will recognize distinguished achievement in varied forms among our alumni.

 - For some alumni, especially our PhD alumni, the awards may recognize distinguished achievements in research and scholarship, whether in academic or non-academic settings.